tonghoai/opennotas/README.md

 ## Introduction

-OpenNotas is an open-source note-taking application, cross-platform based on PWA, focusing on security and device synchronization.
+OpenNotas is an **open-source** note-taking application, **cross-platform** based on PWA, focusing on **security** and device **synchronization**.

-OpenNotas follows the philosophy of "simplicity in usage," catering to anyone who needs to quickly and reliably jot down their notes in text format.
+OpenNotas follows the philosophy of **"simplicity in usage"**, catering to anyone who needs to **quickly** and **reliably** jot down their notes in text format.

-OpenNotas supports Markdown, utilizing open-source text editing tools that can easily be expanded with additional features and utilities.
+OpenNotas **supports Markdown**, utilizing open-source text editing tools that can easily be expanded with additional features and utilities.

 ![OpenNotas](https://opennotas.io/img/opennotas.webp)

-- **Easy to Use**

-> OpenNotas is designed to be easy to use.
+- **Easy to Use 🚀** - OpenNotas is designed to be easy to use.
 Just a tap and you can start writing notes immediately.

-- **Multi-platform**

-> OpenNotas is available on most platforms, from mobile to desktop, from Windows to Linux, MacOS.
+- **Multi-platform 📱💻** - OpenNotas is available on most platforms, from mobile to desktop, from Windows to Linux, MacOS.

-- **Sync**

-> You can set up note syncing across devices through Adapter configuration, [learn more »](https://docs.opennotas.io/advanced/sync-flow).
+- **Sync 🌎** - You can set up note syncing across devices through Adapter configuration, [read](https://docs.opennotas.io/advanced/sync-flow).

-- **End-to-End Encryption**

-> Note data is encrypted with the AES algorithm before reaching the sync server, keeping your data always safe and secure, [learn more »](https://docs.opennotas.io/advanced/security).
+- **End-to-End Encryption 🔐** - Note data is encrypted with the AES algorithm before reaching the sync server, keeping your data always safe and secure, [read](https://docs.opennotas.io/advanced/security).

 ## Installation